 Go to the main menu and click Admin.
 Expand the SaaS / Multi-Tenancy section and click Tenants.
 (If you don't see this option, it means you aren't licensed for this feature.)

-In the Tenants dialog on the right, click Add tenant.
+In the Tenants screen to the right, click Add tenant.

-In the Add Tenant dialog, enter the tenant name as TenantA.
-Then add 5 reserved license seats for a Standard User.
+In the Add Tenant dialog, enter the Name as TenantA.

 Repeat the above steps in order to add TenantB.
 The Tenants screen is updated with the list of tenants.

 Next, go to the Admin screen, expand Account Service and click Accounts.
 Add a new account (UserA) and set its Tenant field to TenantA.

 Similarly, add a new account (UserB) and set its Tenant field to TenantB.
 The list of accounts looks like this now: